silversaddle/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Download the Data

-Downloads the given url to the given destiny file.
-It also creates `data` dir if it doesn't exist.
+Downloads the given url to data directory.
+If data directory does not exist, the code will create the data directory.

-* Unzip DataSet to /data directory
+###Unzip DataSet to /data directory
-* Unzips zip file
+Unzips zip file

-* Load Packages
+### Load Packages
-* Loads dplyr, data.table, and tidyr packages
+Loads dplyr, data.table, and tidyr packages

-* Set file Path
+### Set file Path
-* Sets file path
+Sets file path

 ### Read Data Files
 Read dataset files from UCI HAR to given name and prefix.
 Know names are "train" and "test".
 Known prefixes are "X", "y" and "subject".

 Examples: